-Alison Miller, PhD, is a retired psychologist (#654) in Victoria, British Columbia and a past chair of the ISSTD’s Ritual Abuse and Mind Control and Organized Abuse (RAMCOA) Special Interest Group.
+Alison Miller, PhD, is a retired psychologist (#654) in Victoria, British Columbia and a past chair of the International Society for the Study of Trauma and Dissociation's Ritual Abuse and Mind Control and Organized Abuse (RAMCOA) Special Interest Group.
 Miller is a prolific author and presenter, including the books Healing the Unimaginable: Treating Ritual Abuse and Mind Control; Becoming Yourself: Overcoming Mind Control and Ritual Abuse; and (with her former patient turned conspiracy theorist Wendy Hoffman), From the Trenches: A Victim and a Therapist Talk about Mind Control and Ritual Abuse.

 In 2016, Miller presented at the Survivorship conference - an organization whose President believes he was a brainwashed assassin for the Illuminati trained to “rape and kill without feeling,” yet maintains the power to confer Continuing Education Units upon conference attendees - on "Internal Keys to Safety."
 She informed the audience that a particular type of hand waving gesture is a symptom of being mind-controlled.
 She also suggested to attendees their spouses or lovers are not to be trusted, as they may be agents that The Conspiracy had intentionally inserted into their lives in order to control and manipulate them.